-As of October 31, 2016, we had not recognized U.S. deferred income taxes on a cumulative total of \$557.0 million of undistributed earnings from certain non-U.S. subsidiaries.
-Our intention is to reinvest these earnings indefinitely outside the U.S., or to repatriate the earnings only when it is tax-efficient to do so.
+Other than the foregoing change in assertion with respect to current year earnings, we have not recognized U.S. deferred income taxes on a cumulative total of \$646.4 million of undistributed earnings from certain of our non-U.S. subsidiaries.
+Our intention is to reinvest these earnings indefinitely outside the U.S. or to repatriate the earnings only when it is tax-efficient to do so.
 Therefore, no U.S. tax provision has been accrued related to the repatriation of these earnings.
-It is not practicable to estimate the amount of any additional taxes which may be payable on the undistributed earnings given the various alternatives we could employ should we decide to repatriate these earnings in the future.
+Furthermore, given the uncertainty as to whether we will decide in the future to repatriate earnings and the wide variation in results depending on the various alternatives we could deploy should we decide to do so, it is difficult to make a reliable estimate as to the amount of any additional taxes which may be payable on such undistributed earnings.

-Refer to Note 11 to the Notes to Consolidated Financial Statements in Item 8 of this Form 10-K for further discussion.
+Refer to Note 11 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for further information.